thabanidev/thabanidev/README.md

 I wield a variety of programming languages and tools:

 - **Languages:** C#, HTML, CSS, JavaScript, PHP, Java, and C++ are my trusty companions.

-- **Frameworks and Libraries:** I'm proficient in .NET, ReactJS, Bootstrap, and jQuery.

 - **Tools:** Visual Studio, Visual Studio Code, Git, and Github keep me in the coding flow.